This is the featured image of the Discover The Advantages Of Strategic Mixing blog article.

 Vicious Circular ReassessmentWe tend to remember and focus on the recent changes we've made.
 This hypersensitivity can make us neglect issues that arose sometime earlier.
 When we eventually notice them, it's too late to change them without causing a new imbalance.

-• If you find yourself re-assessing a small detail for hours, you probably need a break.
-Simply take some time away from listening to recharge the perspective you need.
+• If you find yourself re-assessing a minor detail for hours, you probably need a break.
+Take some time away from listening to recharge the perspective you need.

-• Listen to the mix as a whole and try to move your focus to another instrument for a while.
+• Listen to the mix and try to move your focus to another instrument for a while.

 Unfixable Raw TracksYou have three options.